Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 The little hollow in the center of the Marquis Potatoes is perfect for holding savory fillings.
 I opted for the more traditional crushed tomato sauce to take advantage of summer tomatoes.
 You could also fill it with a gravy of some kind.

-Looking for more ideas for potatoes?
+Looking for more Potato Recipes?

 - Potato Pave with Bacon and Parmesan